Bifenthrin: Toxicity in animals

 Bifenthrin is an effective pesticide to use against malaria and filaria vector mosquitoes.
-It is still effective when a resistance to other pyrethroids is found.
+It is still effective when resistance to other pyrethroids is found.
 Mosquito nets and indoor walls can be treated with bifenthrin to keep more mosquitoes away.

 Bifenthrin is an effectively used insecticide, but the risk is high of it working only for a short time.
 Mosquitoes can develop a resistance to it, as well.